Saturday, May 4, 2024

 "This passage, termed the Longer Ending to the Marcan gospel by comparison with a much briefer conclusion found in some less important manuscripts, has traditionally been accepted as a canonical part of the gospel and was defined as such by the Council of Trent."

-"The Catholic Church accepts this passage as canonical scripture."
+"The Catholic Church accepts this passage as canonical Scripture."

 No comments: